Composition and Appointment

 Ex-Officio: Ex-officio members may include the appointed leaders of a special event (e.g. Community Forum) for the upcoming meeting (if applicable) when these person/s are not already members of the Advocacy Committee and are liaisons from select like-minded professional and grassroots organizations with similar missions.
 Ex-officio members are non-voting members.

-The mission of the Advocacy Committee is to inform and educate AACPDM membership to be effective advocates for research, healthcare and related issues important to both professionals and families of children with cerebral palsy and other developmental disabilities.
-We aim to collaborate with organizations that share our mission as an organization in an effort to build a stronger presence in the advocacy realm both nationally and internationally.
+The mission of the Advocacy Committee is to inform and educate AACPDM members to be effective advocates for research, healthcare, and related issues important to both professionals and families of children with cerebral palsy and other developmental disabilities.
+The Committee aims to collaborate with organizations that share AACPDM's mission in an effort to build a stronger presence in the advocacy realm both nationally and internationally.

 - Serve as a conduit for relevant advocacy initiatives through the board and to the membership to promote awareness.

-- Provide guidance to membership on how to advocate at the state, national and international level by updating the advocacy website.
+- Provide guidance to members on how to advocate at the state, national and international levels by updating the advocacy website.

 - Provide membership with literature to guide direct advocacy for resources related to patient care.

 - Provide input into the educational activities at the Annual Meeting related to advocacy when applicable.